Shawn-Xu/PPIP/docs/index.md

-# PIPP
+# PPIP

 ## 1 A comprehensive framework for accurate and efficient endogenous peptide analysis

-The **PIPP** is a pipeline made up of multiple steps for endogenous peptide analysis.
+The **PPIP** is a pipeline made up of multiple steps for endogenous peptide analysis.
 It is based on popular open-source projects Docker, an open source technology used to package applications and their dependencies into a standardized and environment-agnostic software container.
 Currently, this image focus on the de novo identification of endogenous peptide (e.g. signal peptides or neuropeptides).

 ***